psaikido/hugle.uk/_posts/personal/2022-08-28-cliff-rescue.md

 Some guys on a fishing boat had realised that there was trouble.
 They had sailed in close to the cliff to find out if they could help.
 Peewee ran around relaying messages.
 The fishermen said that if I could lower her down just a bit they could get her onto the boat.
-I tried to undoe the pulley system but the little prusik knot wouldn't give up.
+I tried to undo the pulley system but the little prusik knot wouldn't give up.
 Too much strain on it see.
-I looked for something to cut it with in my rucsack but couldn't find anything that would do the job.
+I looked for something to cut it with in my rucksack but couldn't find anything that would do the job.
 Starting to feel a stronger pull towards freaking out by now, I ran around the grassy banks at the top of the cliffs looking for something to cut that bloody knot with.
 After a minute or two I found a fragment of broken glass